michalporeba/odis/README.md

 * [Find Me Button](./docs/usecases/findme.md) - Search for and update your personal infromation held by any department accross the Civil Service.
 * [Product Search](./docs/usecases/product-overview.md) - Building the 'bigger picture' of a product through single search without the data warehouse.
+* [Acronym Buster](./docs/usecases/acronyms.md) - An oversimplified example of why topology as context can help improve search results.

 *(A list of further possible use cases will have to be developed to better explain the problem and possible applications of the solution)*